-In race to replace Denny Heck in Congress, three Democratic women step forward
+In race to replace Denny Heck in Congress, a crowded field and some possible firsts

 There is no evidence that any super PAC has spent money on the race.

-Slotnick said she’s running because she’s tired of “hyper-partisan bickering.”
+Slotnick said she’s running because she’s tired of “hyperpartisan bickering.”
 She calls herself a “fiscal conservative and a social moderate.”
 Her website, unique among the six leading candidates, includes almost no discussion of specific policy issues.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.